Arek7078/landing-page---figma/README.md

 This project is created for educational purposes only.

+## 🚀 Deployment

+### GitHub Pages

+1. Push your code to GitHub repository
+2. Go to Settings → Pages
+3. Select source: Deploy from branch
+4. Choose branch: `main` and folder: `/ (root)`
+5. Your site will be available at: `https://yourusername.github.io/repository-name`

+### Netlify/Vercel

+- Simply connect your GitHub repository
+- Deploy automatically on every push to main branch

 ## 🤝 Contributing

 This is a learning project, but feedback and suggestions are always welcome!

+### How to Contribute

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature-name`
+3. Commit changes: `git commit -am 'Add feature'`
+4. Push to branch: `git push origin feature-name`
+5. Submit a Pull Request

 ---